-Both physical and digital objects co-exist and interact in real-time.
+Both physical and digital objects co-exist and interact in real time.
 Because MR doesn’t necessarily exist in either the physical or digital worlds – it’s considered a hybrid of virtual reality and augmented reality.

 The VR/AR market was expected to grow by nearly 80% in 2020.
-The impact of the Coronavirus pandemic has not debunked this since Goldman Sachs estimates the size of the MR market to reach $128bn by 2025.
+The impact of the Coronavirus pandemic has not been debunked since Goldman Sachs estimates the size of the MR market to reach $128bn by 2025.
 That’s another 5 years of continued innovation and growth.

 Mixed reality for SMEs